djlongarms/AWS_CDK_Pipeline/README.md

 Resources can be deployed using the AWS CDK.
 For a tutorial on how this works, here is a workshop great workshop that walks through the concept: https://cdkworkshop.com/

-There is a 'resources' folder in the 'tensor_generic_pipeline' folder where you can place code for resource creation.
-Importing these resources into the 'tensor_generic_backend_stack.py' file and calling them in the stack's '__init__' method will add them to the pipeline when you commit and push them to the repository.
+There is a 'resources' folder in the 'AWS_CDK_Pipeline' folder where you can place code for resource creation.
+Importing these resources into the 'resource_stack.py' file and calling them in the stack's '__init__' method will add them to the pipeline when you commit and push them to the repository.

 Since each branch has its own pipeline, pushing to one branch will only deploy/modify resources in that environment without affecting the separate environments.